metamaden/recountmethylation_server/README.md

 msrap_screens(nscreensi=200,nmaxscreens=30,qcprint=True)
 ```

 After a few minutes, you should start seeing new ".msrapout" files generated in the "gsm_msrap_outfiles" directory.
+On a dual 10-core system (2.6 GHz ea.) with 256 Gb RAM, this configuration maps approximately 3-5 samples per minute while utilizing 70-75% of CPU resources.

 ## Processing and Analyzing Recount Methylation Samples and Files